emanwebdev/elgg-persona/README.md

 ## Persona for your Elgg site ##

 This plugin, for Elgg 1.8+, adds a Persona login button to your Elgg site.
+Persona is an easy-to-use authentication standard created by Mozilla.
+This plugin allows your users to optionally use Persona to log into your Elgg site.
+All they need is an email address - it\'s arguably easier than Elgg\'s built-in authentication!

 ## Instructions ##